-IT pros, take this advanced PowerShell course to find out how to turn your real time management and automation scripts into useful reusable tools and cmdlets.
-You’ll learn the best patterns and practices for building and maintaining tools and you’ll pick up some special tips and tricks along the way from the architect and inventor of PowerShell, Distinguished Engineer Jeffrey Snover, and IT pro, Jason Helmick.
+IT Pros, take this advanced PowerShell scripting course to find out how to turn your real time management and automation scripts into useful reusable tools and cmdlets.
+You’ll learn the best patterns and practices for building PowerShell scripts and maintaining tools, and you’ll pick up some special tips and tricks along the way from the architect and inventor of PowerShell, Distinguished Engineer Jeffrey Snover, and IT Pro, Jason Helmick.

 Instructors | Jeffrey Snover - Distinguished Engineer and Lead Architect; Consultant; Jason Helmick - Senior Technologist